King Edward VI Aston School: Sports

-Sixth form pupils are offered the chance to take part in sporting activities during their games lessons.
+Sixth form pupils are offered the chance to take part in non-sporting activities during their games lessons.
 This has previously included undertaking conservation work at Moseley Bog.

 Every year, each house competes to win the Hawkesford Trophy and Tuck Trophy based on each house's performance in a variety of sports, starting in October with the cross country race involving a 1-mile lap around Aston Park located next door to the school, and academic events, such as House Drama, House Economics, and House Scrabble.
 Throughout the three terms, there are sporting events such as football, badminton, basketball, volleyball, cricket, rugby, rugby sevens, tennis, and hockey, and it all culminates to the end-of-year sports day at nearby Alexander Stadium for Years 7–10.

 Sporting visits

 In July 2006, 35 rugby players and five staff completed a rugby tour of Australia.
 Previous tour destinations have included Northern Ireland and South Africa.
 In the summer of 2009 a tour of South Africa was completed.
 Additionally, each year, a group of students, usually those studying for GCSE PE, spends one week a year at Ogwen Cottage in Snowdonia, North Wales.
 Here, they take part in outward bounds activities such as kayaking, rock climbing, orienteering and hill walking.